Arducam Camarray Solutions

 Give and Take

-Give – What limits are the reality
+Give – What are the limits we have to live with

 Limited resolution and framerates with multiple cameras connected via a single CSI connector.

-Take -What limits we can break
+Take – What are the limits we can break

 You get to view and utilize the video feed from more cameras.